 - SMILE 2 (10/18/2024) – Domestic Opening $23.0M, Domestic 2nd Weekend $9.4M (-59%), Domestic 3rd Weekend $6.8M (-29%), Domestic 17-day $52.7M, Budget $28M, RT Critics/Audience 85%/81%

 The original SMILE benefited from two more weeks of pre-Halloween playtime that the sequel did not have.
-We project that SMILE 2 will get close to $70M in domestic sales, which will be enough to make it profitable since it cost only $28M to make the movie.
+We project that SMILE 2 will get close to $70M in domestic sales, which will be enough to make it profitable since it costs only $28M to make the movie.

-CONCLAVE finished in fourth place with $5.3M, a decline of 20% from its last weekend’s opening total.
-In ten days, it has earned $15.2M domestic, without any worldwide distribution until this point.
-A positive word of mouth is helping this adult-themed drama maintain its momentum, having Rotten Tomatoes scores of 92% from critics and 84% from audiences.
-This success should help the movie continue to play at most of its current locations, numbering 1,796 as of this weekend.
-This will be critical in boosting its final box office total, especially if it is still playing widely when the productive Thanksgiving holiday period begins.
+CONCLAVE finished in fourth place with $5.3M, a decline of 20% from last weekend’s opening total.
+In ten days, it has earned $15.2M domestically, without any worldwide distribution until this point.
+Positive word of mouth is helping this adult-themed drama maintain its momentum, having Rotten Tomatoes scores of 92% from critics and 84% from audiences.

 HERE from Sony finished in fifth place with $5.0M in its opening.
 The movie was directed and produced by Robert Zemeckis who also co-wrote the screenplay with Eric Roth.
 The story is based on a 2014 graphic novel by Richard McGuire.
 The A-list cast includes Tom Hanks and Robin Wright, reunited onscreen 30 years after their iconic roles as Forrest Gump and Jenny Curran in FORREST GUMP.
-The cast of HERE also features Paul Betany (THE DA VINCI CODE), Kelly Reilly (“Yellowstone”) and Michelle Dockery (DOWNTON ABBEY).
-It follows events that take place on a single spot of land, where a family’s multiple generations live their lives and experience love, loss and laughter.

-Zemeckis has had a well-regarded a commercially successful career with his films including ROMANCING THE STONE (1984), BACK TO THE FUTURE (1985), WHO FRAMED ROGER RABBIT (1986), FORREST GUMP (1994), CASTAWAY (2000), FLIGHT (2012) and WELCOME TO MARWEEN (2018).
 His movies have received 36 Academy Award nominations and won the Oscar 11 times.
-His most celebrated work was FORREST GUMP, which took home six Oscars including Best Picture, Best Director and Best Actor (Hanks).
+His most celebrated work was FORREST GUMP, which took home six Oscars including Best Picture, Best Director, and Best Actor (Hanks).
 HERE is his 25th movie as director, with the previous titles earning an amazing $4.4B in worldwide box office.

 This is the fourth collaboration between Zemeckis and Hanks, following FORREST GUMP, THE POLAR EXPRESS and CASTAWAY.
 It is somewhat of a surprise to see critics uninspired by the result, giving HERE only a 36% score on Rotten Tomatoes.
 Audiences have shown a bit more interest, with a 57% rating.
-HERE was conceived as a small picture by design, focused on a single location, full of dialogue and with very few special effects.
-To tell the decades-long story of Hanks’ and Wright’s entire adult life together, the film uses a new generative artificial intelligence technology called Metaphysic Live, that face swaps and de-ages actors as they perform, with minimal need for post-production processing.
-After its poor critical reception and a low opening at the box office, HERE will most likely go down as an interesting effort, but not a profitable movie.
+HERE was conceived as a small picture by design, focused on a single location, full of dialogue, and with very few special effects.

 Where Are We as of 10/31/24